-In devising our strategy for disadvantaged pupils, we have directly consulted the Education Endowment Foundation's 'Pupil Premium Menu' of evidence-based approaches to improve pupils' educational outcomes.
+In devising our strategy for disadvantaged pupils, we have directly consulted the Education Endowment Foundation's 'Pupil Premium Menu' of evidence-based approaches to improve pupils' educational outcomes as well as our school development plan.

 1. High Quality Teaching and Assessment